ianrenton/ianrenton.com/www/_posts/2015-09-18-android-without-google.markdown

 *Maps* features live traffic updates, a key feature when driving long distances to see friends and family.
 Although other apps have voice guided navigation (I also have [OsmAnd](http://osmand.net/) installed), I've been unable to find a free live traffic offering that matches Google's.

-*YouTube* doesn't seem to have a decent open source client for Android, either due to legal problems or just that there's little desire for one.
-To cope with my son's regular desire to watch the music videos for obscure pop songs on my phone, I've had to keep this installed too.
+<strike><i>YouTube</i> doesn't seem to have a decent open source client for Android, either due to legal problems or just that there's little desire for one.
+To cope with my son's regular desire to watch the music videos for obscure pop songs on my phone, I've had to keep this installed too.</strike>

+**EDIT:** Check out [NewPipe](https://f-droid.org/repository/browse/?fdid=org.schabi.newpipe) for a YouTube replacement!

 ## That means Google Play Services stays.